Mangalia shipyard: Damen era

 In 2017, Damen Group acquired Daewoo's shares, and from 2018 it took control of the shipyard.
 Mangalia is the largest of Damen's shipyards.
 The ownership of the shipyard is shared between Damen and the Romanian Government, with Damen being responsible for its operations.

 Operations

 The shipyard is spread over an area of 980,000 m2, has three dry docks with a total length of 982 m and 1.6 km of berths.
 In 2002 the company delivered two tankers of to the Norwegian company Kleven Floro used for the transportation of orange juice.
 One of the main customers of the shipyard is the German company Hamburg Süd which ordered six container ships of around each, and seven ships of each as well as four tugboats.
-The company also signed in 2005 an agreement with Mediterranean Shipping Company S.A., NSB Niederelbe, Gebab and Conti Reederei companies for the construction of 12 container ships of around each that will be delivered in stages until 2011 at a total cost of US$1.1 billion.
+The company also signed in 2005 an agreement with Mediterranean Shipping Company, NSB Niederelbe, Gebab and Conti Reederei companies for the construction of 12 container ships of around each that will be delivered in stages until 2011 at a total cost of US$1.1 billion.